unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 The **Manual** mode allows the complete specification of all parameters needed to calculate the erupted ash concentration.
 This includes the _geographic location_ of the volcano, the _plume height_, the _durance_ of the eruption, the _mass fraction_
-of the particles (<63 micrometers), as well as _mass_ and _volume rates_.
+of the particles (<63 micrometers), as well as tephra _mass_ and tephra _volume rates_.
 This results in one single concentration value which is erupted for the specified durance.
 Again, this mode is primarily for testing purposes.

 In the **Eyjafjallakökull** mode the erupted ash concentration is calculated with predefined values for all needed parameters.
 We therefore use literature based values for the Eyjafjallajökull eruption event back in 2010.
+The result is an available eruption concentration sequence of 156 values (6-hourly-resolution) starting from the 14th April 2010 until the 22th May 2010.

+We obtained the Eyjafjallajökull 2010 concentration by using the following literature:

+- Plume height, eruption durance, (tephra) mass rate, (tephra) volume rate  &rarr; (*Gudmundsson et al. 2012*)
+- Ash mass fraction &rarr; (*Mastin et al. 2009*)

 ---